cosmos/testnets/testnet-tuesdays/demoday18/README.md

 > Note that the endpoint your node is querying must have the relevant data available: if you are querying blocks too far back in the past, they might have been pruned already.

+* ⚠️ All the commands shown below will return a result when using a `provider` testnet RPC endpoint in `client.toml`.
+Feel free to try different addresses and RPC endpoints!
+* All of these transactions are standard to Cosmos chains, so you can use them on different networks.

 ## Module queries

 The `gaiad query` command allows us to query data from the specified module at the current block height.